dugonzal/ft_blockchain/README.md

 ## Description

-This project is a blockchain implementation in python 3 It is a simple implementation of a blockchain, with a proof of work algorithm, and a simple consensus algorithm (the longest chain wins) rest api is implemented using flask
+This project is a blockchain implementation in python3 It is a simple implementation of a blockchain, with a proof of work algorithm, and a simple consensus algorithm (the longest chain wins) rest api is implemented using flask

 ## Installation